 Figure 1: Battery Current at 300V.

 Tidal energy converter: The mean and instantaneous power generation profiles for the tidal turbine also vary with time, but to a much smaller degree than the wave energy device.
 In most deployments the system can be expected to be generating power approximately 40% of the time or more.
 Net power production begins when currents are approximately 0.75 m/s and peak, due to mechanical limitations, when currents are approximately 2.5 m/s (with the present design).
 The current rotor contains four blades and the resulting power generation within a given revolution of the turbine shows four cycles (Figure 2).
-During relatively weak currents the system goes through periods where modest power input are required in order to maintain the rotation of the rotor while maximizing its efficiency.
+During relatively weak currents the system goes through periods where modest power input is required in order to maintain the rotation of the rotor while maximizing its efficiency.
 During strong currents input power is not generally required for optimized system performance.
+The result is a battery charge/discharge cycling at a relatively high frequency (~2Hz) in some conditions.

-The operational range of the system therefore spans instantaneous power values between approximately -200 W to 1800 W with time-averaged values between approximately 10 to 1700 W. Peak hydrodynamic efficiencies for the system occur at fewer than 100 RPM (although in torque control mode instantaneous variability on the order of 40% is possible).
-For this system, peak currents considerably less than 20 A while maximum time-averaged currents are on the order of 6 A or less lasting for periods of a half hour or more under optimal (but not regularly occurring) conditions.
+The operational range of the system spans instantaneous power values between approximately -200 W to 1800 W with time-averaged values between approximately 10 to 1700 W. Peak hydrodynamic efficiencies for the system occur at less than 100 RPM (although in torque control mode instantaneous variability on the order of 40% is possible).
+For this system, peak currents are considerably less than 20 A while maximum time-averaged currents are on the order of 6 A or less lasting for periods of a half hour or more under optimal (but not regularly occurring) conditions.